ajpc500/BOFs/README.md

 - Unhook NtReadVirtualMemory function.
 - Create process memory dump using MiniDumpWriteDump function to specified (or default) location

-Syscalls generated using @jthuraisamy's [SysWhispers](https://github.com/jthuraisamy/SysWhispers) and @Outflanknl's [InlineWhispers](https://github.com/outflanknl/InlineWhispers).
+Syscalls generated using @jthuraisamy's [SysWhispers2](https://github.com/jthuraisamy/SysWhispers2), @FalconForce's [SysWhispers2BOF](https://github.com/FalconForceTeam/SysWhispers2BOF) and @Outflanknl's [InlineWhispers](https://github.com/outflanknl/InlineWhispers).

 This is effectively a rough port of @Outflank's [Dumpert](https://github.com/outflanknl/Dumpert) tool.
 All credit to them for that.